chijongweb/airbnb-clone-project/README.md

 - Automate deployment and infrastructure management.
 - Monitor application performance and reliability.

-- ## Technology Stack
+## Technology Stack

 - **Django:** A high-level Python web framework used for building the RESTful API.
 It provides a clean and efficient way to handle backend operations and makes it easy to develop complex applications quickly.

-- **Django REST Framework:** A powerful toolkit that extends Django's capabilities, allowing for the creation and management of RESTful APIs.
+- **Django REST Framework:** A toolkit that extends Django's capabilities, allowing for the creation and management of RESTful APIs.
 It simplifies the process of developing APIs by offering features like authentication, serialization, and view sets.

-- **PostgreSQL:** A robust, open-source relational database management system.
+- **PostgreSQL:** A powerful, open-source relational database management system.
 It stores and organizes the application's data, offering strong consistency, reliability, and scalability.

 - **GraphQL:** A query language for APIs that enables clients to request only the data they need.
 It provides a more flexible and efficient way to query the backend compared to RESTful APIs.